LimpingNinja/age-homebrewery/README.md

 ### license

 This project is licensed under [MIT](./license).
-Which means you are free to use AGE Homebrewery in any way that you want, except for claiming that you made it yourself.
+Which means you are free to use 3D6 Homebrewery in any way that you want, except for claiming that you made it yourself.

 If you wish to sell or in some way gain profit for what's created on this site, it's your responsibility to ensure you have the proper licenses/rights for any images or resources used.